 1.7 QUALITY ASSURANCE

-Successful contractor must obtain all components of roof system from a single manufacturer.
+Successful contractor must obtain all components of cladding system from a single manufacturer.
 Any secondary products that are required which cannot be supplied by the specified manufacturer must be recommended and approved in writing by primary manufacturer prior to bidding.

 B. Installerer a single manufa